2015 Sewing Educators Yearbook

 email@example.com • www.junkjeanspeople.com

 Luveta Nickels specializes in recycling old blue jeans, but teaches all areas of sewing.
 She's especially excited to be working with what she calls, "wild and wicked!" grommets.
 Available in every color of the rainbow – and then some – Luveta has taken the use of grommets to a whole new level.
 They aren't just for curtains and home décor!
 You get a bonus when Luveta visits your store because her products can be worked on consignment.
 She is well versed in multi-brand machines and is anxious to work with individual stores.
 She promotes sales and return business after leaving her audience in awe!
 Luveta has appeared many times on PBS TV with Kaye Wood, Nancy Zieman, and Sue Hausmann.
 Her students have lightheartedly given her the title of "Denim Diva."
-Luveta will travel internationally.
+Luveta has added Ready-to-Wear Rehab and Rock Star Rivets to her already exciting seminars.

 Sewing With Ann — Adelle Enterprises LLC